ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The domain IDs that for the alert policy.
 For example, `--domains domainID1,domainID2`

 `--services`
 :   Specify which services the alert should monitor.
-Valid values are `country-access-rules`, `waf`, `firewall-rules`, `ratelimit`, `securitylevel`, `ip-access-rules`, `browser-integrity-check`, `ua-rules`, `lockdowns`, `iprange-access-rules`, `asn-access-rules`, `Managed-firewall` (Enterprise plan only).
-Note: The 'SERVICES' is only used for advanced waf alert.
+Valid values are `country-access-rules`, `waf`, `firewall-rules`, `ratelimit`, `securitylevel`, `ip-access-rules`, `browser-integrity-check`, `ua-rules`, `lockdowns`, `iprange-access-rules`, `asn-access-rules`, `Managed-firewall` [Enterprise Plans Only]{: tag-blue}

+   The 'SERVICES' is only used for advanced waf alert.
 If the alert policy you wanted to update is created without services specified, create a new one with sevices specified instead of updating.
+   {: note}

 `-i, --instance`
 :   Instance name or ID.
 If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.